Sam Darnold: Personal life

 Darnold's mother is a physical education teacher at Shorecliffs Middle School.
-His older sister Franki played college volleyball at the University of Rhode Island.
-His grandfather Dick Hammer was a Marlboro Man actor and USC athlete.
+His older sister, Franki, played college volleyball at the University of Rhode Island.
+His grandfather, Dick Hammer, was a Marlboro Man actor and USC athlete.

-Darnold's friends include fellow quarterbacks Josh Allen and Kyle Allen, both of the Buffalo Bills, and the three often train together in the offseason.
+Darnold has been jokingly nicknamed GEQBUS (God Emperor Quarterback of the United States), a parody of the acronym used for the President of the United States.
+The moniker was coined on "r/The_Darnold", a Reddit community parodying r/The_Donald for supporters of President Donald Trump.

-Despite his lack of major success in the NFL, some NFL fans have referred to Darnold as GEQBUS (God Emperor Quarterback of the United States), which directly mocks the official designation of POTUS (President of the United States).
+Darnold's friends include fellow quarterbacks Josh Allen and Kyle Allen, and the three often train together in the offseason.